Adult Course Description

 - Movement Activities: Yoga, Free-Style Dance, Outdoor Activities such as basketball, volleyball, horseshoes, etc.

-- Life Skills Activities: Use of simple tools (hammers, screwdrivers, etc.), change a tire, nutrition, creating a simple menu, food preparation, money management (age-appropriate content), sewing, daily planning, manners, and gardening
+- Life Skills Activities: Communication skills, teamwork skills, leadership skills, use of simple tools (hammers, screwdrivers, etc.), change a tire, nutrition, creating a simple menu, food preparation, money awareness, sewing, daily planning, manners, and gardening

 Our Art classes range from creative expression using paper, canvas, paint, clay, charcoal and more to the development of poems, short stories, and other creative modalities.
 Story-telling and role-playing are a common part of our package.
 Students interact with each other in new ways, helping them find and develop skills they never had.
 Our lead Art Therapy teacher, Rachael Maly, has worked with adolescents and teens in the CCISD school systems for the last 19 years (as of 2020).